warmbowski/art-list-exercise/README.md

 ### Roadmap
 * So far, only the thumbnails and a metadata pop-over has been created.
 The plan is to have a modal lightbox for displaying the full size image with full metadata.
 * Add some transition:
+  * improve pagination to show number of images
+  * add list of filters, based on available metadata
   * fade-in for loading of image list
   * pop-over show/hide
   * modal lightbox show/hide